ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 python eval_runner.py --model gpt-3.5-turbo-0125 --test-category ast
 ```

-If you want to run `rest` tests for all GPT models, you can use the following command:
+If you want to run `rest` tests for a few GPT models, you can use the following command:

 ```bash
 python eval_runner.py --model gpt-3.5-turbo-0125 gpt-4-0613 gpt-4-1106-preview gpt-4-0125-preview --test-category rest
 ```

-If you want to run `rest` and `javascript` tests for all GPT models and `gorilla-openfunctions-v2`, you can use the following command:
+If you want to run `rest` and `javascript` tests for a few GPT models and `gorilla-openfunctions-v2`, you can use the following command:

 ```bash
 python eval_runner.py --model gorilla-openfunctions-v2 gpt-3.5-turbo-0125 gpt-4-0613 gpt-4-1106-preview gpt-4-0125-preview --test-category rest javascript